cwaldbieser/txcas/docs/demonstration.rst

 The demonstration program honors any plugin and option settings made in the main txcas configuration file.
 You can try out plugins and options with the demo services.
-If you run :program:`sample.py` with the `nocas` command line argument, the services will be started *without* the CAS service.
+If you run :program:`sample.py` with the :option:`--no-cas` command line option, the services will be started *without* the CAS service.
 You can run the CAS service in another console and observe how the program interact.
+The :option:`--cas-base-url` option lets you specify the base CAS service URL.
+This is useful if you want to run the CAS service on a different host and/or port.